USGS 24k Legacy Topo Map

 Original .tif files were downloaded from the Historical Topographic Map Collection, cropped to remove the collar and re-projected as Web Mercator.
 These source files were processed at a resolution of 2.4 meters/pixel which preserves the full detail of the original USGS 300 dot-per-inch scans.

-As you zoom out, the view switches to USGS 100k topo maps and then to USGS 250k maps as you zoom farther.
+As you zoom out, the view switches to a mosaic of 215 USGS 100k topo maps and then to a group of 67 USGS 250k maps as you zoom farther.
 At smaller scales, the USGS National Map Topo Basemap is shown.

 Garmin devices do not offer any serious support for raster imagery, so this map is only available in the free boydsmaps web app.
 Garmin's "custom maps" raster format only supports a total of 100 tiles at 1024x1024 on most devices, however this map would contain about 625,000 tiles if processed in that format!

 The boydsmaps web app is compatible with all devices and operating systems, it's free, there's no advertising and no registration.
 Use it on your phone like a handheld GPS or on your computer with an interface designed for large screens.
 It's a website, but can also be installed as an app which offers many advantages, especially on phones.
 There are over 200 maps, covering the entire world, including the full suite of maps from HERE and Mapbox.
 Many other features like waypoints, elevation data, weather, radar and more.
 See the built-in help function for full documentation.

 There's nothing to download, just click the link below and start using the map right away!